 Not the Only Solution

 I want to be clear here.
 I’m not asking you or telling you to only practice on a piezo pickup.
-Only that using the piezo pickup, like other things, will reveal weaknesses in our playing.
+Only using the piezo pickup, like other things, will reveal weaknesses in our playing.
 Just like other techniques such as practicing in front of a mirror, recording yourself, or filming your practice, this will show you where you can improve your playing.

 If you don’t have a piezo pickup in your guitar, there’s no need to go out and purchase one.
 Many acoustic guitars and even classical guitars come with one.
 Nevertheless, if you have a guitar with a piezo pickup, give it a try and see if you can improve your playing.